|Elliott Sound Products||Project 63|

 Increasing capacitance decreases the resistance values, and especially with multiple filters, care must be taken to ensure that the loading on the input buffer opamp is not excessive.
 At the same time, low values of capacitance cause problems due to stray capacitance on the board, and resistor values become too high.
 The above is a reasonable set of values, and will give satisfactory results for most applications.

 The TI application has a few more bells and whistles, tells you the required minimum gain-bandwidth product of the opamp and is all-in-all a very good design program.
 It includes many different types of filters and is very flexible, but beginners will find it heavy going at first.
+It's particularly useful for complex high-order filters, which can be very difficult to design.

 For both equalisers and analysers, there are commonly accepted frequencies that are normally used.
 The exact frequencies depend on the octave division, the application and some degree of manufacturer preference, but nearly all share the basic octave boundaries which are based on a centre frequency of 1000Hz.